mikaoelitiana/atom-numbers/README.md

 # atom-numbers

 This package will add interesting features related to numbers like :

- - increment/decrement
+ - increment/decrement numbers (even with unit or currency px, inch)
  - semver operations (increment major, minor or patch)
- - find numbers
- - bulk operations
- - convert to text
  - insert special numbers (Pi)

  ## Key binding